EVerest/libocpp/doc/smart_charging_profiles.md

-# Notes on the Profile tests and approach
+# Notes on Smart Charging Profiles and approach
 There are some complexities calculating composite schedules and this note explains the approach.

 The new approach is in `profile.cpp` and `profile.hpp` and then integrated into `smart_charging.cpp` maintaining the same API.